CNugteren/CLBlast/README.md

   - BLIS
   - Accelerate

-An example of an out-of-source build (starting from the root of the CLBlast folder):
+An example of an out-of-source build using a command-line compiler and make (starting from the root of the CLBlast folder):

     mkdir build
     cd build
     cmake ..
     make
     sudo make install

+When using Visual Studio, the project-files can be generated as follows:

+    mkdir build
+    cd build
+    cmake -G "Visual Studio 14 Win64" ..

 A custom installation folder can be specified when calling CMake: